-The following instructions are based on experience with many custom facelift operations.
-They will answer practically every question that may arise regarding what you should and should not do after surgery.
-You and your family should read them several times so that you may become thoroughly familiar with them.
-Please attempt to follow these instructions faithfully to ensure the smoothest post-operative course.
+The following instructions are based on our experience with many custom facelift operations.
+These instructions will answer practically every question that may arise regarding what you should and should not do after surgery.
+You and your family should read through this information several times so that you become thoroughly familiar with it.
+It’s very important to follow these instructions faithfully to ensure the smoothest post-operative course.

-There is usually little actual pain following a facelift, but you may experience a deep bruised sensation as a result of the swelling, and the face may seem heavy.
-The bandage you will wear the first night can seem quite snug under your chin.
+There is usually very little actual pain following a facelift, but you may experience a deep bruised sensation as a result of the swelling, and your face may seem heavy.
+The bandage you will wear the first night may seem quite snug under your chin.
 Rather than make you feel restricted, we hope it makes you feel secure.
-It will not restrict your breathing, but help to minimize bruising and swelling.
+It will not restrict your breathing, but will help to minimize bruising and swelling.
 It will be removed by Dr. Funcik or the nurse the first morning after surgery.

 Getting Out of Bed